 A place to visit in the heart of a preserved natural site

-By its proportions, the Poulains lighthouse is a lighthouse house located on the northwestern tip of Belle-île.
-It was built in 1868 in response to the strong increase in maritime traffic and to ensure the signalling of one of the most dangerous points for navigation, between Les Poulains and the tip of the Quiberon peninsula.
+The Phare des Poulains is a lighthouse located on the north-western tip of Belle-Île.
+Built in 1868 to address the significant rise in maritime traffic, it also serves to mark one of the most dangerous navigational points, between Les Poulains and the Pointe de la Presqu’île de Quiberon (Quiberon Peninsula point).

-Today, the lighthouse hosts a permanent exhibition on the management of natural areas and can be visited as part of the unique heritage of the Pointe des Poulains with the Villa of the 5 parts of the World (which houses the Sarah Bernhardt museum space) and the Villa Lysiane, now the Maison du Littoral.
+Today, the lighthouse hosts a permanent exhibition on the management of natural spaces and is part of a unique historical ensemble at the Pointe des Poulains.
+This includes the Villa des 5 Parties du Monde (which houses the Sarah Bernhardt Museographic Space) and Villa Lysiane, now home to the Maison du Littoral.

-At the beginning of the 19th century, La Pointe des Poulains was well known for its dangerousness by the 200 or so fishing boats that plied the coasts in search of fish, especially sardines.
-Indeed, several currents collide at this end of the island, subject to violent winds coming from all directions.
+At the beginning of the 19th century, Pointe des Poulains was well-known for its dangerous waters, particularly by the 200 fishing boats that frequented the coast in search of fish, notably sardines.
+Several currents converge at this tip of Belle-Île, subject to violent winds coming from all directions.
+The combination of these powerful forces made navigation perilous for sailors.
+This highlights the historical significance of the lighthouse built to warn ships of these treacherous conditions.

 Nature - île photogénique, Océan - Profiter de l'OcéanLogo Conservatoire Du Littoral